truschival/DigitalRoosterGui/README.md

 - `-DSETTINGS_FILE_PATH=...` Where to find configuration file

-### Native build for GNU/Linux and Windows
+## Native build for GNU/Linux and Windows

-DigitalRooster requires OpenSSL and QT5.10 to run.
-For the build a C++14 Compiler, cmake-3.9 are required.
+DigitalRooster requires OpenSSL >1.0.2 and QT 5.10 to run.
+For the build a C++14 Compiler, cmake-3.10 are required.

 The build was tested with QT5.10 Open Source license with Visual Studio 2017 Community on Windows 7 and Windows 10.

-#### Linux prerequisites
+### Linux prerequisites

 QT5.10 is included in Debian Buster or later.
 Ubuntu should also work.